gjlee4921/GB3-RISC-V-Processor/data/measurements.md

 **Notes:**
 - Baseline is synthesised with `-D NO_PLL`; all other builds use the shared `icebreaker.v` top level with PLL active.
 - Direct-map icache uses the `dcache` module instantiated on the instruction fetch path.
-- Full design re-enables `ENABLE_COUNTERS` (vs nocache/directmap/icache-only) for secret-benchmark compatibility; this does not affect the workloads measured here.
+- Full design re-enables `ENABLE_COUNTERS` (vs nocache/directmap/icache-only) for compatibility with externally-compiled binaries; this does not affect the workloads measured here.
 - ENABLE_DIV=0 in all PLL builds (overridden by `icebreaker.v`); kalman_steady_state does not use division.

 ---